The pre-formal curriculum is for pupils who have profound and complex needs.

 The curriculum is designed to meet the needs of pupils through a personalised approach.
 It focusses on the early communication, social and emotional and cognitive skills that are the foundation of learning.
 It is a curriculum that recognises the importance of movement and play in a child’s development and the need for sensory and multi-sensory approaches to learning.

-Classes follow the termly topics from the relevant Key Stage Long Term Plan, creating sensory activities linked to the topic.
-The lesson objectives will be largely taken from the PMLD curriculum document, with some linked to additional IEP or relevant pupil specific targets (e.g. a physiotherapy programme).
+Classes follow the termly topics from the relevant department Long Term Plan, creating sensory activities linked to the topic.
+The lesson objectives will be largely taken from the PMLD curriculum document, with some linked to additional ITP or relevant pupil specific targets (e.g. a physiotherapy programme).

 Lessons may fall broadly under one subject area but will probably include elements from other areas in addition to the main focus, e.g. a story session could fall under the main subject area of Communication Skills but may also include the pupils working on bench sitting (Motor Skills), interacting with a peer (Social Skills) and visual tracking (Sensory Cognitive Skills).